manujoz/mjo-litui/docs/mjo-radio.md

 -   **Radio Groups**: Multiple radio buttons with the same `name` automatically form a group where only one can be selected
 -   **Form Integration**: Automatically integrates with `mjo-form` for validation and data collection
--   **Accessibility**: Full keyboard support and proper ARIA attributes for screen readers
+-   **Accessibility**: Full keyboard support (Tab, Space, Enter) and comprehensive ARIA attributes
 -   **Theme Inheritance**: Supports both global theme through `mjo-theme` and component-specific theme through `ThemeMixin`
 -   **Automatic Deselection**: When one radio in a group is selected, others are automatically deselected
+-   **Enhanced Events**: Provides both standard `change` events and custom `mjo-radio:*` events with detailed information

 ## Accessibility

--   Full keyboard navigation support (Tab, Space, Arrow keys for groups)
+-   Full keyboard navigation support with proper focus management
--   Proper ARIA attributes for screen readers
+-   Comprehensive ARIA attributes including `role`, `aria-checked`, `aria-label`, and `aria-describedby`
--   Visual focus indicators
+-   Visual focus indicators that respect user preferences
--   Support for assistive technologies
+-   Support for screen readers and assistive technologies
 -   Semantic HTML structure with proper form association
+-   High contrast mode support

 ## Best Practices

 -   Always use the same `name` attribute for radio buttons that should be grouped together
--   Provide meaningful labels for accessibility
+-   Provide clear and descriptive labels for accessibility
--   Use helper text to provide additional context when needed
+-   Use helper text to provide additional context when beneficial
 -   Consider using fieldsets and legends for complex radio groups
 -   Implement proper validation when used in forms
 -   Keep radio groups to a reasonable size (typically 5-7 options maximum)
 -   Order options logically (alphabetically, by frequency, or by logical progression)
+-   Test with keyboard navigation and screen readers

 For additional theming options, see the [Theming Guide](./theming.md).